-More than 1,000 people congregated Sunday at the East Islip Marina for a four-mile race supporting children with autism.
+More than a thousand people congregated Sunday at the East Islip Marina for a four-mile race supporting children with autism.

-“It’s so powerful that people are recognizing the importance of supporting children with autism,” said Huste-Petersen, a mother of two autistic children who lives in East Islip.
+“It’s so powerful that people are recognizing the importance of supporting children with autism,” said East Islip resident Huste-Petersen, a mother of two autistic children.
 “Our ultimate purpose is to create awareness.”

 Holbrook resident Nicholas Pandolfo, 17, was the men’s overall winner with a time of 21:39.
 Bayport resident Leonora Petrina, 33, was the women’s overall winner with a time of 23:35.